 PhD Top-ups with the Griffith Criminology Institute

-Prospective Research Higher Degree students are invited to apply for a PhD scholarship with the Griffith Criminology Institute.
-Australian Government Research Training Program (RTP) Stipend Scholarship and Griffith University Postgraduate Research Scholarship applications are currently open, closing Tuesday 3 October 2017.
-These Scholarship opportunities each provide a living allowance of approximately $26,682 per annum.
+Prospective Higher Degree by Research (HDR) students are invited to apply for a PhD Scholarship with the Griffith Criminology Institute.
+Australian Government Research Training Program (RTP) Stipend Scholarship, Griffith University Postgraduate Research Scholarship and Griffith University Indigenous Australian Postgraduate Research Scholarship applications are currently open, closing Tuesday 2 October 2018.
+These Scholarship opportunities each provide a living allowance of approximately $27,082 (2018 rate, indexed annually) per annum.
+Tuition Scholarships are also available for international HDR candidates.
+Further information on these scholarships is available here:

 How to Apply